-During the final semester in which the learner is enrolled in this program, he/she will participate in an oral and written comprehensive examination to be conducted by the learner's advisory committee.
-This examination will cover key concepts, principles, theories, and practices covered in the core courses.
+During the final semester in which the learner is enrolled in this program, he/she will participate in both oral and written comprehensive examinations to be conducted by the learner's advisory committee.
+These examinations will cover key concepts, principles, theories and practices covered in the core courses.
 The comprehensive examination committee consists of at least two full-time AHRD faculty members and/or faculty of courses taken by the student.